Qazi Motahar Hossain: Activism

 In the 1920s and 1930s a Dhaka-based literary organization, Muslim Sahitya Samaj, comprising mainly Bengali-Muslim intellectuals, initiated a movement called Buddhir Mukti Andolon (Freedom of thought movement).
 Hossain, through his friend Kazi Abdul Odud, got involved.
 Unlike the contemporary literary atmosphere of Bengal, mainly dominated by religious partisan spirit, Muslim Sahitya Samaj and their proceeding Shikha upheld values like rationalism, communal harmony, religious tolerance.
 Though unpopular among the masses, the Shikha group proved to be distinctively liberal and radical: they even went as far as criticizing the Caliphate system, a very unusual and bold feat during that time.
 Hossain edited two issues of Shikha.
 He wrote for The Muazzin, the journal of Khademul Insan Samity.

 Within few years of Pakistan's formation, the nation's opinion got divided over the state language question.
 Hossain defended the case of Bangla among other leading intellectuals.

 Chess

 An accomplished chess player, Motahar Hossain was the all India chess champion seven times.
 He took the lead organizing chess in Bangladesh.
 He founded the All Pakistan National Chess Federation in 1969.
 After independence, he established Bangladesh Daba Sangha, which became the Bangladesh Chess Federation in 1974.

 Family and personal life

 In 1920, still a student, Hossain married Sajeda Khatun.
-They had eleven children together, some of them would be prominent figures later: daughters Zobaida Khatun, Obaida Khatun, Khurshida Khatun, Zaheda Khatun, Sanjida Khatun, Fahmida Khatun, Mahmuda Khatun and sons (two died in childhood), Qazi Anwar Hussain, and Qazi Mahbub Hossain.
+They had eleven children together – seven daughters, Zobaida Khatun, Obaida Khatun, Khurshida Khatun, Zaheda Khatun, Sanjida Khatun, Fahmida Khatun, Mahmuda Khatun and four sons, Qazi Anwar Hussain, Qazi Mahbub Hossain, and two died in childhood.